Top 12 holiday marketing ideas for retail

 One of the advantages of being a small business is that you can personalize the way you communicate with your customers and prospects.
-Especially before, during, and after the vacation season.
+Especially before, during, and after the holiday season.
 Consider private and exclusive shopping events (after hours) for high-value segments.

 - Is my campaign shareable?

 We all know word-of-mouth is still a fantastic form of advertising.
 Whether it’s face-to-face or online, let your customers be your advocates by running campaigns that they can share in person or via social media.

 Reuse previously successful campaigns or choose campaigns that can evolve.
 It will save time and generate familiarity and loyalty if your customers recognize a popular promotion.

 - Is my campaign professional?

 Don’t rush your marketing or you risk looking sloppy and unprofessional.
 It’s better to take the time and effort to look professional.
 Focus on quality.